metalevel-tech/mw-SimpleMathJax/README.md

 	![MediaWiki:InternalWhitelist Example](.readme-images/SimpleMathJax-Stand-Alone.gif)

 2. **SimpleMathJax** along with [Extension:Math](https://www.mediawiki.org/wiki/Extension:Math).
-In this scenario you need to **load Extension:Math before Extension:Math** in your `LocalSettings.php`.
+In this scenario you need to **load Extension:Math before Extension:SimpleMathJax** in your `LocalSettings.php`.
 Here is a sample code from my wiki:

 	```php
 	wfLoadExtension( 'Math' );